Appearance

 dbr.resultset.options

-With result set options, you can combine multiple result sets into one table.
-A result set can be the result of a query or a template that you insert into the report element.
-It is also used with the 'json' option in SQL Server and Sybase to indicate that the data will be JSON.
+Result set options allow you to combine multiple result sets into one table.
+A result set can originate from a query or a template inserted into the report element.
+This feature is also utilized with the 'json' option in SQL Server and Sybase to indicate that the data will be JSON.

 Compare